fokosun/Checkpoint2/README.md

         $user->save();

-`NB: The save() method checks first to see if the id exists. if yes, it calls the upadte method else calls the create method`

-Nice and straight forward.
-Hey, i told you it was simple didn't I!

-Potato ORM is an open-source project, so please feel free to tell family and friends to use or contribute to Potato ORM.
+Potato ORM is an open-source project and still pretty much work in progress.
+It does not handle table relationships as at this version and can only carry out simple crud operations.
+Please feel free to contribute to make this as awesome as it can get.

 **Happy Coding!**